There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

 In the 18th century, it used to be home to the Irish parliament before Elizabeth turned it into one of Ireland’s finest universities.
 It also houses the old library that holds many of Ireland’s national treasures.
 A lot of famous figures used to attend this university, including Samuel Beckett, Bram Stoker, Oscar Wilde, and Jonathan Swift.

-The great thing about that street is that it is not the only amazing site there is.
-Dame street is close to most of the tourist attractions you will ever need to see.
+The great thing about that street is that it is not the only amazing site there.
+Dame Street is close to most of the tourist attractions you will ever need to see.
 Heading to the west, you will see the county’s most popular castle.
 Just a few kilometres beyond it, there are the two Protestant cathedrals, the Church of Christ and the church of St. Patrick.
-Furthermore, there is the College Green; the square in which Trinity College exists along with the Temple Bar.
+Furthermore, there is College Green; the square in which Trinity College exists along with the Temple Bar.

 There is also the Chester Beatty Library; entering there is free, so treat yourself to different art objects and manuscripts.
 They are rare treasures from all over the world.

-Inside that prehistoric structure, you can find rooms, gardens and popular museums.
-Those include the Chester Beatty Library, the Revenue Museum, the Chapel Royal, and the Garda Museum.
+Inside that prehistoric structure, you can find rooms, gardens, and popular museums.
+These include the Chester Beatty Library, the Revenue Museum, the Chapel Royal, and the Garda Museum.